joenba7/joenba7.github.io/docs/posts/xfce-application-in-workspace-steals-browser-from-another.md

     - xfwm4
 ---

 This problem has been bugging me for some time.
 I am currently running the XFCE spinoff of Fedora 42, and I have multiple workspaces set up.
-If I click a link on my workspace that has my e-mail client, it steals the browser my Browser-workspace, and moves it to my e-mail workspace.
+If I click a link on my workspace that has my e-mail client, it steals the browser in my Browser-workspace, and moves it to my e-mail workspace.
 The fix?
 Pretty simple.

 <!-- more -->